 S.B.
-No. 827 amends the Texas Election Code to enhance the auditing process of elections that utilize electronic voting systems.
+No. 827 amends the Election Code to enhance the auditing process for elections utilizing electronic voting systems.
 The bill mandates that the general custodian of election records conduct a manual count of all races in at least one percent of election day polling locations and early voting locations, or in three locations, whichever is greater.
 Additionally, it requires a manual count of ballots by mail in at least one percent of precincts where such ballots were cast.
-The bill also introduces new provisions for the selection of polling locations and precincts, the appointment of early voting ballot board members, and the timeline for completing the manual count and reporting results.
+The bill introduces new provisions for the selection of polling locations and precincts, the appointment of early voting ballot board members, and the timeline for completing the manual count, which must begin within 72 hours after polls close and be completed by the 21st day after election day.

 Furthermore, the bill establishes that all counties must participate in a risk-limiting audit for selected statewide races or measures, regardless of their ballot counting methods.
 The general custodian is required to deliver a written report of the count results to the secretary of state and post the results on the county's website.
-The changes aim to ensure greater transparency and accuracy in the election process, with specific deadlines for conducting audits and reporting results.
-The act is set to take effect on September 1, 2025.
+The changes also clarify the eligibility requirements for watchers present during the count and set a new deadline for completing the audit as prescribed by the secretary of state.
+This act is set to take effect on September 1, 2025.

 Statutes affected: